MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 ### Publish a PBIR report to service

-During the **preview**, you can only publish a report with the PBIR format using [Fabric Git Integration](/fabric/cicd/git-integration/intro-to-git-integration).
-Publishing directly from Power BI Desktop is disabled due to the [Upload PBIX with PBIR format limitation](#pbir-considerations-and-limitations).
+While in the **preview** phase, the only way to publish a report with the PBIR format is through [Fabric Git Integration](/fabric/cicd/git-integration/intro-to-git-integration).
+This involves connecting the workspace to a Git repository and pushing the PBIR report to it, which can then be synchronized with the service workspace at a later stage.

 If you wish to convert an existing report to PBIR in the service, follow these steps:

 1. Connect your workspace to Git.
 1. Clone the Git repository to your local file system.
 1. Open the report in Power BI Desktop by opening the `definition.pbir` file.